FiziQaiser/ULMS/readme.md

 - **HttpClient**: For making HTTP requests to the backend API.
 - **Dependency Injection**: Ensuring modularity and easy maintenance of the codebase.

 This LMS provides a robust platform for managing university operations, enhancing the educational experience for students, and streamlining administrative tasks for instructors and admins.

-For more details checkout Report.pdf.
+For more details, please refer to the [full report](./report.pdf).

 ## Setup